Transparent heart icon with white outline and + sign.

 “Mary had neither genius nor taste; and though vanity had given her application, it had given her likewise a pedantic air and conceited manner, which would have injured a higher degree of excellence than she had reached.”

 In other places Austen defends the reading of books and applying oneself to improving oneself, but Austen never vindicates these aspects of Mary.
-She really doesn’t do much with her character plot-wise, and demonstrates her way of being is just as “silly” as the younger sisters Kitty and Lydia’s way of living.
+She really doesn’t do much with her character plot-wise, and demonstrates that her way of being is just as “silly” as the younger sisters Kitty and Lydia’s way of living.
 Mary does not get a character arc or much development at all.
 She has no romantic events come her way either.

 I don’t think Jane Austen was against bookish girls.
 I don’t think she was subtly fighting against education for women, or against women having an opinion.
 I think she had a more complex idea here.